 - Content Type Hub – Enterprise Content Types

-Lab 06 –Students will go through the process of planning and then implementing several content types from scratch.
+Lab 06 –Students will go through the process of planning and then implementing custom content types from scratch.
 They will use the Intranet they built out earlier and determine which of the content types are candidates for the content type hub and which are best for individual site collections.
-They will create content types based upon; document, photo, and list.
-Once deployed they will be guided through a force of the Content Type Hub Publishing process and then use the content types they have created.

 Module 07: Web Parts